Skip to main content

 A really cool capability of artemis is it contains an embedded JavaScript runtime thats designed specifically for DFIR!
 Artemis uses Boa a JS engine written in Rust.

-Using an embedded JS enginge allows us to call Rust functions from JavaScript!
+Using an embedded JS engine allows us to call Rust functions from JavaScript!

 For example, the artemis function get_registry() can be used to parse a provided Registry file on disk.
 By registering this function with Boa we can call this function directly from JavaScript!
-In addition to JavaScript, we have TypeScript bindings that we can leverage!
+In addition to JavaScript, we have TypeScript bindings that we can leverage that makes scripting even easier!

 To summarize:

-1. We can create a script using TypeScript and call Rust functions directly
+1. We can create a script using TypeScript and call artemis Rust functions directly

 2. Compile TypeScript to JavaScript